ronjacks/DallasCrimeFlask/README.md

 The requirements.txt file is just a list of pip install arguments placed in a file.
 Note that you should not rely on the items in the file being installed by pip in any particular order.

 # Deployment
- Follow these instructions to deploy my analysis to website: https://devcenter.heroku.com/articles/getting-started-with-python
+ I followed these instructions to deploy my analysis to website: https://devcenter.heroku.com/articles/getting-started-with-python